ANSHSONI12/credit-card-Valdator/README.md

-# credit-card-Valdator just verfiys your credit numbers are legit and not fake
+# credit-card-Valdator just verifies your credit numbers are legit and not fake